Naxdy/niri/README.md

 >
 > Blur has to be enabled on a per-window or per-layer basis, i.e. setting `layout { blur { on } }` does nothing.

-This fork also partially implements the [KDE blur](https://wayland.app/protocols/kde-blur) protocol, meaning that certain KDE apps such as plasmashell or krunner are capable of blurring themselves natively, given that you've defined nonzero `radius` and `passes` for blur elsewhere in your config.
+This fork also partially implements the [KDE blur](https://wayland.app/protocols/kde-blur) protocol as well as the [background effect](https://wayland.app/protocols/ext-background-effect-v1) protocol, meaning that certain apps such as KDE apps (e.g. plasmashell or krunner), or other compliant apps, are capable of blurring themselves natively, given that you've defined nonzero `radius` and `passes` for blur elsewhere in your config.
 This doesn't require you to set `blur { on }` in your window / layer rules, but having `blur { off }` will disable this behavior entirely.

 However, this fork lacks the ability to more granularly define blur region, which will likely result in oversized blur.
 To mitigate this, it is recommended to set `ignore-alpha` in your config.
 Below you'll find a config for sensible blur